SogelolaAyanfe/testable-profile-card/README.md

 https://github.com/SogelolaAyanfe/testable-profile-card

 ## Features
-- Responsive design on mobile, tablets and desktops.
+- Responsive Profile, About Me , and Contact-us web page design on mobile, tablets and desktops.
 - Built using vanilla HTML, CSS, JavaScript only.

 ##  To run this project Locally, follow the steps below: